AthriB/Elinvar_Automation_FrontEnd/README.md

 1. node modules
 2. Python as the database is in python
 3. flask has to be installed.
+4. Node.js has to be present in the system above v.10.

 **Setting up the local server before the test execution**
 1. go inside the website project folder execute `npm start`